 Your 2026 Safety Checklist

-Before your first appointment, ensure your medical translator has copies of your translated medical history.
+Before your first appointment, ensure your medical translator in China has copies of your translated medical history.
 If you haven’t translated your records yet, refer to our guide on Preparing Medical Documents for China.

 Experience the Future of Healing in Shenzhen!

 Don’t just read about the latest breakthroughs in CAR-T therapy and regenerative medicine—see them in person.
-Join us at the 2026 Global Medical and Health Exhibition in Shenzhen, China.
 Connect with world-leading oncologists, explore JCI-accredited hospital pavilions, and discover how China is redefining affordable, high-tech healthcare.